1981 Illinois Fighting Illini football team

-The 1981 Illinois Fighting Illini football team was an American football team that represented the University of Illinois during the 1981 Big Ten Conference football season.
-In their second year under head coach Mike White, the Illini compiled a 7–4 record and finished in three-way tie for third place in the Big Ten Conference.
+The 1981 Illinois Fighting Illini football team was an American football team that represented the University of Illinois as a member of the Big Ten Conference during the 1981 Big Ten season.
+In their second year under head coach Mike White, the Illini compiled a 7–4 record (6–3 in conference games), finished in three-way tie for third place in the Big Ten, and were outscored by a total of 288 to 287.

-The team's offensive leaders were quarterback Tony Eason with 3,360 passing yards, running back Calvin Thomas with 390 rushing yards, and wide receiver Oliver Williams with 760 receiving yards.
+The team's statistical leaders included quarterback Tony Eason with 3,360 passing yards, running back Calvin Thomas with 390 rushing yards, and wide receiver Oliver Williams with 760 receiving yards.
 Several Illinois players ranked among the Big Ten leaders, including the following: